 All students admitted to the College of Law are automatically considered for Merit Scholarships, Law Foundation Scholarships, and Law Opportunity Fellowships.
 A separate application is not required.
 Recipients are notified by letter.

 These awards are based on academic achievement.
-Awards range up to full tuition, with a research-assistantship component in upper-level years.
 Renewal for the second and third year of merit scholarships requires that the scholarship recipient remain in good academic and professional standing at the College of Law.
 Good academic standing requires a cumulative grade point average of 2.1 or above.
 Good professional standing requires ethical and responsible conduct as a member of the law school community in accordance with University and law school policies, including compliance with all local, state, and federal laws.
 For complete details see https://dos.uiowa.edu/policies/code-of-student-life-16-17/.

 University of Iowa Law Foundation Scholarships

-Iowa Law enjoys a robust scholarship program thanks, in part, to the generosity of our alumni and friends through the Iowa Law School Foundation.
+Iowa Law enjoys a robust scholarship program, thanks in part to the generosity of our alumni and friends through the Iowa Law School Foundation.
 During the academic year, we will provide you with more details about the people and funds behind your scholarship.
 You will be asked to write a letter of thanks to the donors responsible for your scholarship.
 We will work with you to coordinate that effort during your time at Iowa Law.

 Law Opportunity Fellowships